trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

 `unique_first_fill_with_color` is a placeholder knob for a future second pass that would add color to unique-first selections.

+The tracker records every visit's color group and computes a unified filter bonus blending cadence pressure, per-filter cosmology weights, and any blue/red deficit so missing colors are filled early.

 ### Cadence constraint (per-filter)

 - Revisit spacing is enforced **per filter**, not per supernova.